×

 • Armenian is spoken as a national language in: Armenia, Nagorno-Karabakh Republic.

 You will also get to know the continents where Tagalog and Armenian speaking countries lie.
-Based on the number of people that speak these languages, the position of Tagalog language is 58 and position of Armenian language is not available.
+Based on the number of people that speak these languages, the position of Tagalog language is 58 and position of Armenian language is 14.
 Find all the information about these languages on Tagalog and Armenian.

 Tagalog and Armenian Language History